lcnetdev/bfe/README.md

 Version and Versioning
 ----------

+Builds are numbered and committed with the following format:

+`<major>.<minor>.<patch>`

-The current release is labelled 0.0.1.
+The initial release is labelled 0.1.0.

+Usually, the numbering would entail:

+* The major increases when backwards compatibility breaks
+* An increase of the minor indicates a new addition or feature
+* The patch increases for bug fixes and other miscellaneous changes.

-Considerable development is expected in the next few weeks during which time compatibility could easily be broken, though this will be avoided whenever possible.
+Considerable development is expected in the next few weeks during which time backwards compatibility could easily be broken, though this will be avoided whenever possible.
+There will be no commitment to ensuring 'backwards compatibility' until the `<major>` reaches '1'.
+Do not live link (now or in general).

 Testing
 -------

 Ha.

 Joking aside, some kind of testing support is being investigated.

 Roadmap